 Why?
 Because we need a reminder to be considerate, courteous, compassionate and polite.
 It might not mean anything to some people, but to many others–like me–it does.

 This world places limits on people with intellectual disabilities and challenges them to rise above.
 Yet those who place the limits fail to stick around for the good part.
 Not only do they rise above, they soar far above the expectations.
 They conform to the standards of everyday life.
 They persevere.
 They do it all, but the word still exists.
 It is still used.
 It is still hurtful.

 Tessa is more than the word that is used to reduce her.
 She deserves better.

 I am not over-sensitive.
 I am a mom of a child with special needs.
 I am a mom of typical children.
 I am a human being asking for a shred of decency and Respect.
 Please spare me the speech that when the r-word is used that it implies nothing about people with differing abilities…because it absolutely does.
-Preaching that we are over-sensitive is a lame excuse for poor behavior when it is so simple to do better.
+Preaching that we are over-sensitive is a bad excuse for poor behavior when it is so simple to be better.